inet-framework/inet-showcases/docs/visualizer/styling/index.md

 ## More Information

-For more information refer the visualizers' ned documentations.
+For more information, refer the visualizers' NED documentations.